 Florida law allows individual judges to increase mandatory minimum sentences for habitual felons — those with several prior convictions.
 Defendants convicted of any drug charge in Florida also face mandatory loss of their drivers’ licenses.

 If you or someone you know is facing a drug trafficking or any other drug crime charge in Florida, the experienced attorneys at Largey Law can help.
 We have offices in Tavares, Clermont and Inverness.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.